Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 Run `grunt yui` to regenerate documentation without recompiling the code.
 You can view it locally in docs/reference (note that you need to be running a server for it to display correctly).
 If you notice the page not updating, try deleting the `reference/` folder and running the command again.

-Periodically, the reference folder is manually copied over to p5js.org.
+Periodically (ideally with each new release), the docs/reference folder needs to be manually copied over to p5js.org/reference, and submitted via PR.